rexlunae/simple-endian-rs/README.md

 ## So, why create another one?

-Because for a lot of binary-format work, you don’t just want helper functionsyou want a **language for describing the format**.
+Because for a lot of binary-format work, you don’t just want helper functions—you want a **language for describing the format**.

 This crate aims to make binary formats feel like honest Rust types: